MEET THE TEAM:

 Linda McClure began working at Samis in 2009 and currently serves as Administrative Assistant to the Grants Department.
 She assists with operations and tasks large and small, including beneficiary correspondence, processing grants and the day to day running of the Foundation.
 Prior to Samis, she worked at a small Seattle law firm and local non-profit in administrative roles.
 Linda earned her Bachelor of Arts degree in Law and Justice from Central Washington University.

-She is a CPA with over 30 years of experience.
-Her background includes not-for-profit, real estate, software implementation, loan underwriting and public accounting.
-She has Bachelor of Business Administration Degrees in Accounting and Finance from Texas A & M University.
+She is a Certified Public Accountant with over 30 years of experience.
+Her background includes private foundations, real estate, software implementation, loan underwriting and public accounting.
+She has a Bachelor of Business Administration Degrees in Accounting and Finance from Texas A & M University.